-Head custodians in elementary and junior high buildings will have thirty (30) minutes paid lunch during the regular eight (8) hour shift on days when they are required by the principal to remain in the building during their lunch period.
-On days when students are not attending school, they shall have a 30-minute unpaid lunch period, and may leave the building during this time.
+Head custodians in elementary, junior high, and high school buildings will have thirty (30) minutes paid lunch during the regular eight (8) hour shift on days when they are required by the principal to remain in the building during their lunch period.
+On days when students are not attending school, they shall have a 30-minute unpaid lunch period, and may leave the building during this time. .